Burari deaths: Investigation

-Role of Lalit Chundawat
+Role of Lalit Bhatia

 Handwriting analysis revealed that these diaries were written by Priyanka (the daughter of Pratibha) and Nitu (the elder daughter of Bhuvnesh), but were supposedly believed by them to be dictated to Lalit by his late father's spirit.
 Lalit is believed to have masterminded the incident.
 The crime branch believes that Lalit alone was responsible for tying the hands and legs of the family members.
 Lalit had told the family members that the soul of his father had entered his body in order to get the family to follow him.

 Psychological view

 According to psychologists, this sequence of events can be caused by 'shared psychotic disorder', where members blindly follow the instructions of one among them.
-They propose that Lalit had a 'delusional disorder’.
+They propose that Lalit had a 'Delusional disorder’.
 However, their elder brother who stays in Rajasthan, believes that this was a well planned murder and not a suicide.
 He stated that if this whole event was done by Lalit and his wife, then their hands should be open instead of tied.